 I walked at evening twilight past the school on Anderson, thoughtful, isolated by uninterpretable traffic noise, when another person's life brushed past mine.
 The rush of cars receded like a wave.
 Distracted from myself, I paused as a girl passed by on a bicycle, crying.
 The air held still for a long, articulate moment until the traffic resumed.
 1 January 2008

-A true story, though it's been a long time and I may have misremembered
+though it’s been a long time and I may have misremembered

 or misreconstructed some details despite careful research.

 Dedicated to S.P.
-The poem can also be taken as a reply to William
+The poem can also be taken as a reply to

-Carlos Williams.
+William Carlos Williams.

 |